 The Serie A’s current structure took shape from 1929.
 Between 1898 and 1922 it was played in regional groups but from 1929 it has been played as a nationwide domestic league.
 The championship title is known as the scudetto (little shield) because since the 1924-25 season the winning team will bear a small coat of arms with the Italian tricolour on their strip in the following season.

-The most successful club in the history of the Italian Serie A are Juventus, who have won a total of 27 championships.
-AC Milan are next in line with 17 followed by Inter Milan with 16.
+The most successful club in the history of the Italian Serie A are Juventus, who have won a total of 36 championships.
+AC Milan and Inter Milan are next in line with 18 each.

 In 1958, thanks to Umberto Agnelli, the honor of Golden Star for Sports Excellence (“Stella d’Oro al Merito Sportivo” in Italian) was introduced to recognize sides that have won multiple championships or other honours by the display of gold stars on their team crests and jerseys (one star for ten titles).